Al Scramuzza, 92 and still known as the crawfish king

 Scramuzza is the epitome of a life lived full.
 He dabbled in the record business and to this day helps to coach kids in sports.

-We asked what would he have done, had it not been for he crawfish business.
+We asked what would he have done, had it not been for the crawfish business.

 "I don't know what the hell I'd have done.
 God woulda had something for me to do and I had the will, free will to do anything I wanted to do," said Scramuzza.